 What we Grow

-Locally Farmed Flowers, Vegetables & Fruit
+Locally Farmed Flowers, Vegetables, Fruit & Herbs

 Highland Orchards is a family-run farm in Wilmington, Delaware, that grows fruits and vegetables year-round for your eating pleasure.
 Each week, you can shop in the farm market or pick up a farm share of a colorful and diverse mix of fruits, vegetables, herbs, flowers, or meat for your table.